Fraction Calculator

 How do we solve fractions step by step?

 The first operand is an integer.
 It is equivalent to a fraction 7/1.
-Multiply both numerators and denominators.
-Result fraction keep to lowest possible denominator GCD(7, 4) = 1.
-In the following intermediate step, it cannot further simplify the fraction result by canceling.
+Multiply both numerators and both denominators.
+Then simplify the resulting fraction to its lowest terms GCD(7, 4) = 1.
+In the following intermediate step, the fraction cannot be simplified further by cancelling.

 In other words, seven multiplied by one quarter equals seven quarters.